picarro-cchang/Brooks/experiments/firmware/pigss/boxer/README.markdown

 Pressures are currently sampled at a **very slow** rate -- about once every 2 seconds.
 This is to make room for debug messages.
 I'll increase the speed when I'm more confident.

+### Version 1.0.9 ###

+Added the [CHx.BYP.DAC n](#chxbypdac-n) commands to set the sample bypass proportional valve positions.
+Note that the proportional valve current control circuit has some offset issues with revision A **Topaz**.
+The current through the proportional valves will change when solenoid valve selections change.

+Pressures are now sampled at 100Hz when the log level is set to "error."